StephenLi305/NBAMap/README.md

 This application will have a timeline for which ever team you select, and have a short timeline and timer to show the route a team takes, including the time frame where they start, their roadtrips, and going from mid October to mid May.

 #### Functionality and MVP
-* Renders Interactive Google Maps
+* Renders Interactive MapBox
 * Sports API gathering NBA season schedule
 * Animation of team travling from city to city based on time
+* GeoJSON

 #### Implementation Timeline